catseye/toolshelf/README.markdown

     following directories from being put on the path: `tests/x86/passing`, `tests/x86/failing`, `tests/x8600`.

-*   ♦ `o`
+*   ♦ `only_path`

+    Example: `only_path bin`

     indicates that *only* these subdirectories should be added to the executable search path.
-Example: `o=bin`.

 *   ♦ `build_command`

+    Example: `build_command ./configure --no-cheese && make`

     specifies a command to run to build the source.
-Not sure if it will be passed to a shell for execution, or just split into words at the spaces.
+Passes the entire hint value to the shell for execution.
 The command will be run with the root of the source tree as the working directory.
-Note that if the command contains spaces, and the source spec is given on the command line, it will need to be quoted.
-    Example: `b=tools/make-it`.

 Theory of Operation
 -------------------